Headsets throughout the tourSightseeing: Visits to Alcobaça, Fátima, Braga, Santiago de Compostela, Burgos, San Ignacio de Loyola, Carcassonne

 Henry the Navigator made Lisbon the 15th-century “Mistress of the Seas.”
-On your guided sightseeing tour you’ll see the enormous monument dedicated to him, as well as the fortified 16th-century Belém Tower, the Moorish citadel, impressive Black Horse Square, and the CATHEDRAL La Sé and Jeronimos MONASTERY, which dates back to the mid-1400s.
-Later, head north for a stop in Santarém to visit the CHURCH OF THE EUCHARISTIC HOLY MIRACLE.
-In the late-afternoon, arrive in FATIMA, site of one of the world’s most famous Catholic shrines.
+On your guided sightseeing tour you’ll see the enormous monument to him, as well as the fortified 16th-century Belém Tower, the Moorish citadel, impressive Black Horse Square, and visit the CATHEDRAL LA SÈ and JERONIMOS MONASTERY, which dates back to the mid-1400s.
+Later, head north for a stop in Alcobaça to visit the 12th-century Church of SANTA MARIA MONASTERY, built for 999 Cistercian monks and one of the most important medieval monasteries in Portugal.
+In the late-afternoon, arrive in FÀTIMA, site of one of the world’s most famous Catholic shrines.
 This evening, why not join the rosary and candlelight procession at the Our Lady of Fátima Basilica?
 (B,D)

 Journey north this morning and stop in Braga, one of the oldest Christian cities in the world and nicknamed the “Portuguese Rome.”
-Visit the Bom Jesus do Monte (Good Jesus of the Mount) SANCTUARY and see the unique zigzag stairway that is dedicated to the five senses—sight, smell, hearing, touch, and taste—and the three theological virtues—faith, hope, and charity.
-Cross into Spain and head for Santiago de Compostela.
-Later, attend Mass followed by the Rosary.
-(B,D)
+Visit the BOM JESUS DO MONTE (Good Jesus of the Mount) SANCTUARY and see the unique zigzag stairway that is dedicated to the five senses—sight, smell, hearing, touch, and taste—and the three theological virtues—faith, hope, and charity.
+Later, cross into Spain and head for Santiago de Compostela.
+Later attend the rosary and Mass.
+(B)

 Day 5Santiago de Compostela

-This morning, visit St. James' CATHEDRAL.
+This morning visit ST. JAMES CATHEDRAL.
 Santiago de Compostela has been known throughout history for the key 9th-century pilgrimage route, the Way of St. James, to its cathedral, which houses the Apostle James’ remains beneath the high altar.
-Later, explore on your own or join an optional excursion to Cabo Finisterre, where pilgrims complete their walk and burn their robes.
+Later, explore on your own or walk a portion of the Camino de Santiago.
 (B)

 Day 7Burgos–San Ignacio de Loyola–Lourdes, France

 Travel through the Basque region toward Lourdes.
-En route, attend Mass at the 17th-century SANCTUARY of Loyola, built in honor of San Ignacio de Loyola, founder of the Jesuit religious order.
+En route, attend Mass at the 17th-century SANCTUARY OF LOYOLA, built in honor of San Ignacio de Loyola, founder of the Jesuit religious order.
 See its spectacular dome and main altarpiece, built in marble and jasper.
 Cross the border into France, and overnight in Lourdes, home to another of the world’s most famous places of pilgrimage.
-Join the nightly Rosary and candlelight procession for a memorable experience.
 (B,D)

-Today’s guided walking tour includes the GROTTO where the Virgin Mary appeared to St. Bernadette in 1858, Our Lady of Lourdes SHRINE, Bernadette’s BIRTHPLACE, and her FAMILY HOME.
-The afternoon is at leisure to further explore this little market town that became a world-renowned pilgrimage site during the 19th century.
+Today’s guided walking tour includes the GROTTO where the Virgin Mary appeared to St. Bernadette in 1858, Our Lady of Lourdes Shrine, Bernadette’s birthplace, and her family home.
+The afternoon is at leisure to further explore this little market town that became a pilgrimage place of world renown during the 19th century.
 Attend Mass.
 (B,D)

 Day 9Lourdes–Carcassonne–Barcelona, Spain

 Leave France this morning and head for the French-Spanish border.
-En route, visit fortified Carcassonne, a UNESCO World Heritage Site founded by the Visigoths in the 5th century and the most medieval-looking city in France.
+En route, visit fortified Carcassonne, founded by the Visigoths in the 5th century and the most medieval-looking city in France.
 See the ramparts, castle walls, and drawbridges that are still well preserved from the Middle Ages.
 Overnight in Catalonia’s lively and beautiful capital, Barcelona.
 (B)

 Guided sightseeing includes a drive around Montjuïc to see the Olympic Stadium and a great panoramic view of the port and city.
-Continue to the city center to Plaza Catalunya and Paseo de Gracia to admire the fascinating eccentricity of Gaudi’s architectural masterpieces in Houses Batlló and Milà and the SAGRADA FAMILIA.
+Continue to the city center to Plaza Catalunya and Paseo de Gracia to admire the fascinating eccentricity of Gaudi’s architectural masterpieces in Houses Battló and Mila and the SAGRADA FAMILIA (entrance fees included).
 (B)

 Day at leisure.
-Maybe join the optional excursion to the pilgrimage site of Montserrat and its countryside, situated 4,055 feet above sea level in a mountain range composed of strikingly pink conglomerate, a form of sedimentary rock, and site of the Benedictine abbey that hosts the Black Virgin of Montserrat Sanctuary, patron saint of Catalonia.
+Maybe join the optional excursion to Montserrat and its countryside, situated 4,055 feet above sea level in a mountain range composed of strikingly pink conglomerate, a form of sedimentary rock, and site of the Benedictine abbey that hosts the Virgin of Montserrat Sanctuary, patron saint of Catalonia.
 This evening, enjoy dinner at a local restaurant.
 (B,D)

 Your vacation ends with breakfast this morning.
 (B)

-Buffet breakfasts daily; 6 dinners, including a dinner at a local restaurant in Barcelona
+Buffet breakfasts; 6 dinners, including a dinner at a local restaurant in Barcelona

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.